 In a report assessing the rise of “emotion AI” and what I term “empathic media”, I point out that this is not innately bad.
 There are already games that use emotion-based biofeedback, which take advantage of eye-trackers, facial coding and wearable heart rate sensors.
 These are a lot of fun, so the issue is not the technology itself but how it is used.
 Does it enhance, serve or exploit?
 After all, the scope to make emotions and intimate human life machine-readable has to be treated cautiously.

 The report covers views from industry, policymakers, lawyers, regulators and NGOs, but it’s useful to consider what ordinary people say.
 I conducted a survey of 2,000 people and asked questions about emotion detection in social media, digital advertising outside the home, gaming, interactive movies through tablets and phones, and using voice and emotion analysis through smartphones.

-I found that more than half (50.6%) of UK citizens are “not OK” with any form of emotion capture technology, while just under a third (30.6%) feel “OK” with it, as long as the emotion-sensitive application does not identify the individual.
-A mere 8.2% are “OK” with having data about their emotions connected with personally identifiable information, while 10.4% “don’t know”.
+I found that more than half (50.6 per cent) of UK citizens are “not OK” with any form of emotion capture technology, while just under a third (30.6 per cent) feel “OK” with it, as long as the emotion-sensitive application does not identify the individual.
+A mere 8.2 per cent are “OK” with having data about their emotions connected with personally identifiable information, while 10.4 per cent “don’t know”.
 That such a small proportion are happy for emotion-recognition data to be connected with personally identifying information about them is pretty significant considering what Facebook is proposing.

 New frontiers, new regulation?